MG977/GIS4schools-RS/rs_imageanalysis.rst

 `````````````````````````````````````````````````````````
 Remember that satellites record the surface reflectance in different spectral bands and produce multiband grayscale images (:any:`Spectral-characteristics`).

-Thus, if we look at a single image pixel and plot its values stored in all the multiband image’s spectral bands, **we extract its spectral signature** (:numref:`Fig8_signature`).
+Thus, if we look at a single image pixel and plot its values stored in all the multiband image’s spectral bands, **we approximate its continuous spectral signature with a polyline** *(a line made of segments)*. :numref:`Fig8_signature` shows an example.

 .. _Fig8_signature:
 .. figure:: /Figure/Fig8_signature.png